Religion in the Gambia

 The Gambia is a Muslim majority country, with Muslims constituting 96.4% of the population, some 3.5% are Christian, and 0.1% practice other religions (including African Traditional Religions).

 Legal regulations

 Articles 17, 25, 32, 33, and 212 of the Constitution guarantee and protects the freedom of religion.

 Article 60 of the constitution prohibits forming political parties that are formed on a religious basis.

 Government meetings and events typically commence with two prayers, one Islamic and one Christian.
 The government often invites senior officials of both religious groups to open major government events with prayers.
-The president, a Muslim, delivers a Christmas message to the nation each year and also delivers messages for major Muslim feasts.

 The government does not require religious groups to register.
 Faith-based nongovernmental organizations (NGOs) must meet the same registration and licensing requirements as other NGOs.

+Freedom of religion

+In the Senegambia region, the Serer people have faced ethnic and religious persecution for almost a millenia for practicing Serer spirituality (A ƭat Roog).
+The persecution of Serers dates back to the 11th century.
+In recent years, they are the object of scorn and prejudice.
+The Tanzanian historian and author, Godfrey Mwakikagile, in his book Ethnic Diversity and Integration in The Gambia: The Land, The People and The Culture (2010), writes: